cscannell-inacloud/Microsoft-Teams-Docs/teams/troubleshooting.md

 * Invalid json.
 Use an IDE such as [Visual Studio Code](https://code.visualstudio.com) or [Visual Studio](https://www.visualstudio.com/vs/) that automatically validates the json syntax.
 * Encoding issues.
 Use UTF-8 for the manifest.json file.
 Other encodings, specifically with the BOM, may not be readable.

-## Another extension with same id "&lt;id&gt;" exists
-If you're attempting to re-upload an updated package with the same id, use the 'Replace' icon at the end of the tab's table row rather than the 'Upload' button again.

-If you're not re-uploading an updated package, ensure the id is unique.

 ## The Save button isn't enabled on the settings dialog
 Be sure to call `microsoftTeams.setValidityState(true)` once the user has input or selected all required data on your settings page to enable the save button.